nine7nine/AnyKernel2_exns/README.md

 - Anykernel2 repo: https://github.com/osm0sis/AnyKernel2
 - XDA thread: https://forum.xda-developers.com/showthread.php?t=2239421

-In order to use AnyKernel 2, you must have the ramdisk contents from The Pixel's stock boot image (which in my builds, I update every month - as it's hard to know what files or configurations might have been changed in the stock boot.img, month to month).
+In order to use AnyKernel 2, you must have the /ramdisk folder from The Pixel's stock boot image (which in my builds, I update every month - as it's hard to know what files or configurations might have been changed in the stock boot.img, month to month).
 In order to extract the booot.img's ramdisk, you need AIK (Android Image Kitchen).

 - XDA thread AIK (all flavours, win/linux): https://forum.xda-developers.com/showthread.php?t=2073775